ujisati/prompts/README.md

 ## Additional Format Requirements
 - Use plain text (no markdown within the card content).
 - If content needs tabs or newlines within a card, escape them as `\t` and `\n`.

-## Pre-computation Thinking Requirement
-To create good cards, you must think through the material first.
-Recall your understanding, map the intellectual territory, ensure you have a solid understanding, and then focus on the card crafting process.
-Begin your thinking process now.
 ````

 ## language tutor